 2011-12: Cooper skated in 55 games for Fargo in his final USHL season and again competed in the U19 World Junior A Challenge.
 He scored 6 goals with 18 assists and was a career-best plus-16 with 92 penalty minutes.
 The Force again reached the second round of the playoffs and in six playoff games Cooper scored 1 goal with 2 assists and was an even plus/minus with 8 penalty minutes.
 In five games at the Junior A Challenge he had 3 assists and 8 penalty minutes.
 He was invited to the NHL Draft Combine and ranked 68th amongst North American skaters in Central Scouting’s final rankings prior to the 2012 NHL Draft.

 2012-13: Cooper played in 32 of 39 games for Nebraska-Omaha as a freshman.
 After seeing limited time early in the season, he had a prominent role for the Mavericks skating alongside junior Bryce Aneloski (Ottawa).
 Cooper finished the season with 2 assists and was -7 with 45 penalty minutes.
 Nebraska-Omaha finished seventh in the WCHA and failed to secure an NCAA bid after falling to Minnesota State in a best-of-tree WCHA first round series.

-Cooper is sort of a “kitchen sink”-type of defender only lacking decent size.
-His defensive game is sound, and he is not afraid to take the body despite his modest size.
-On the offensive side of the ledger, he is a good skater with good passing skills and a good shot, so he is able to contribute at both ends of the ice.
-If Cooper can add some bulk without affecting his overall game, he could become second- or third-pairing defenseman.
+Cooper is sort of a “kitchen sink”-type of defender.
+Shorter than most typical college defensemen, his defensive game is sound and he is not afraid to take the body.
+Offensively he is a good skater with good passing skills and a good shot, so he is able to contribute at both ends of the ice.